 The National Epidemiological Surveillance of Infectious Disease (NESID) program collects and publishes domestic information regarding infectious diseases, and monitors the occurrence of and trends in infectious diseases, based on reports from physicians and veterinarians.
 At present, the NESID program is conducted in accordance with the Act on the Prevention of Infectious Diseases and Medical Care for Patients with Infectious Diseases (hereinafter referred to as "Infectious Diseases Control Law"), which took effect in April 1999.
 The goal of NESID is to accurately identify and analyze information regarding the occurrence of infectious diseases and to rapidly provide and publish the results to the general public and healthcare practitioners, thereby promoting measures for the effective and adequate prevention, diagnosis and treatment of infectious diseases, and preventing the occurrence and spread of various infectious diseases, while verifying the detection status and characteristics of circulating pathogens, and facilitating appropriate infection control measures, through the collection and analysis of pathogen information.

 A physician who has diagnosed a reportable disease listed above (the manager of a designated notification facility in the case of a disease subject to sentinel surveillance) should report to a Public Health Center using a designated reporting form.
-The scope of reporting includes cases where bacteria that satisfy the laboratory findings specified in Table A are detected, and the isolated bacteria are regarded as the cause of the relevant infectious disease, or cases of detection from specimens that normally should be aseptic.
-Colonizations are excluded from the scope of reporting.
+The scope of reporting includes cases where bacteria that satisfy the laboratory findings specified in Table A are detected, and the isolated bacteria are regarded as the cause of the relevant infectious disease, or cases where it was detected from specimens that normally should be aseptic.
+Carriers are excluded from the scope of reporting.

 Public Health Centers confirm reported information, and enter the data into NESID.
 The registered information is further confirmed and analyzed, and additional information is collected, by local infectious disease surveillance centers, the Infectious Diseases Surveillance Center of NIID as the central infectious disease surveillance center, and other relevant bodies.
 Patient information (e.g. the reported numbers of patients, and trends) that is collected under the Infectious Diseases Control Law, and other related information, are provided to the general public through the Infectious Diseases Weekly Reports (IDWRs) and other media.